-What I learn from Jesus is this: He loves us dearly.
-Even though we are the only ones to be saved from sins, He still would've gone to the cross.
-He still would've taken all the troubles to free us from our own troubles.
-He would've spent all the money in the world to transform us into the state which God wants us to be in.
-Let us thank Jesus for being such a caring and compassionate Lord for us.
+Know this: Jesus loves you dearly.
+Even though you are the only one to be saved from sin, He still would've gone to the cross.
+He still would've taken all the troubles to free you from your troubles.
+He would've spent all the money in the world to set you free from sin and death.
+In fact, He laid down His own life to do so.
+Thank Jesus for His grace and mercy for you.
 Amen.